*The Commencement for advancement in Sections may vary upto 6 months.

 Farewell to our Former Chief Commissioner, Mr Chris Bates

-The Chair of Scouts Australia’s National Executive Committee, Mr Dennis Green AM, today announced that the Chief Commissioner of Australia, Mr Chris Bates, had tendered his resignation with immediate effect, and that an Acting Chief Commissioner of Australia had been appointed.
+The Chair of Scouts Australia’s National Executive Committee, Mr Dennis Green AM, announced, on the 23rd of November 2017, that the Chief Commissioner of Australia, Mr Chris Bates, had tendered his resignation with immediate effect, and that an Acting Chief Commissioner of Australia had been appointed.

 “Mr Bates has steered Scouts Australia through one of the most significant periods in its history” said Mr Green.
 “Over the past three years, Scouts Australia has conducted a comprehensive review covering all elements of how we can retain our status as one of Australia’s leading youth development organisations.